SerranoMiguel/wi21-cse110-lab4/part1/part1.md

 d.
 Accessing the name property of the object in the Favorite Teacher property in student
 e.
 Access the first index in the array of the courseLoad property of the student object

-14. Arithmetic
+14.
 a.
 '3’ + 2 = 32 - When adding it, it reads the 3 as a string and simply appends the 2 to it.
 b.
-'3’ - 2 = 1 - Since substracting is not accepted for strings, 3 is seen as a number, math is done
+'3’ - 2 = 1 - Since substracting is not accepted for strings, 3 is seen as a number, math is done.
 c.
 3 + null = 3 -  null is 0, so 3 + 0 = 3
 d.
 '3' + null = 3null - 3 is viewed as a string, so null is appeneded to it
 e. true + 3 = 4 - true has a binary value of 1 and 1 + 3 = 4
 f. false + null = 0 - false has a binary value of 0 so does null, so 0 + 0 = 0
 g.
 "3" + undefined = 3undefined -  3 is read as a string so "undefined" is appeneded to it
 h.
 "3" - undefined = NaN - Since subtracting is not part of string operations, it should be math.
 However, you can't subtract undefined from 3, so it is NaN - Not a Number.

 15. Comparison
 a.
 '2' > 1 = true - The string, 2, is casted to an integer as is greater than 1.